 It is the Police and Crime Commissioner’s responsibility to set the level of council tax you pay towards policing, known as the precept.

-This amounts to around an extra £15 on last year’s figure.
-4,464 people took part in our public consultation survey which asked whether residents would support the proposed rise to add ten further officers and 67 operational staff.
-Of those who responded, 49% were in support of the increase.
+2,645 people took part in our public consultation survey which asked whether residents would support the proposed rise to ensure Surrey Police can meet rising costs and increasing demand this year.
+This includes welcoming a further 94 police officers as part of the Government’s national uplift programme.
+60% of those who responded to the survey were in support of the increase.

 Policing Surrey 2022/23